aurickk/OpSec/README.md

 > [!WARNING]
-> OpSec is a vibecoded procrastination project!
+> OpSec is a **vibecoded** procrastination project!
 Although the features here are tested, do not rely on this mod for actual security.
-We recommend using [ExploitPreventer](https://github.com/NikOverflow/ExploitPreventer) if youre looking for a robust and mature protection made by real competent people.
+We recommend using [ExploitPreventer](https://github.com/NikOverflow/ExploitPreventer) if you're looking for a robust and mature protection made by real competent people.
 However OpSec tries to bring way more to the table with loads of interative customizations and other protective elements.

 ## What it does